 The American Automobile Association (“AAA”) released results of a study this week regarding the perceptions of marijuana use while driving.
-AAA surveyed 2,582 drivers and found more than 13% thought driving while high on marijuana was “only slightly dangerous” or “not dangerous at all” compared to CBD vape, driving while drunk, drowsy or impaired by prescription drugs.
+AAA surveyed 2,582 drivers and found more than 13% thought driving while high on marijuana was “only slightly dangerous” or “not dangerous at all”, driving while drunk, drowsy or impaired by prescription drugs.
 Among those surveyed, 70% said the odds of getting caught by police if you drive within an hour of consuming marijuana are low.

 The study also revealed that nearly 15 million Americans admitted to driving within an hour of consuming marijuana, the AAA reported.
 Impairment from marijuana typically occurs quickly — within the first one to four hours of using the drug, AAA researchers said, adding that driving while stoned doubles the risk of a car crash.